 Giving these professionals the resources they need is crucial to the development of cancer care in the 21st century.
 AI and IoT can improve cancer treatment together.
 There are promising advances in all areas of cancer research from diagnosis to care, and the marriage of AI and IoT can only enhance that promising upward trend.

 While AI and IoT may have developed separately, their combined force would empower patients and medical professionals more than we’ve imagined.
 AI allows doctors more tools to make better, more data-driven decisions.
 IoT provides the necessary technology to connect devices, data, and action, such as through optimized drug delivery systems and early detection mechanisms.
-But we need far more research into potential applications and use cases.
+But we need far more research into potential applications and Applications.